 Dried beans need to be soaked prior to cooking.
 That also is the only method that guarantees canning safety.
 In practice though, I don’t always pre-soak.
 The pre-soaked pressure canned beans get quite mushy.
 They are great for refried beans and soups, also make the tastiest hummus.
 For roasted chickpeas, however, I just don’t pre-soak them.

-For a pint jar, you need a heaped half cup of dry beans, and for 18 jars it’s 4-5 pounds of dry beans.
-The beans will about double in size after soaking.
+For a pint jar, you need a heaped half cup of dry beans, so one pound of dry beans fills 4 pint jars.
+The beans will about double after soaking.

 Filling the jars